-Our St. Louis Lawyers Explain Your Rights to Workers' Compensation Benefits for Your Workplace Injuries in Missouri and Illinois and How We Can Help You Get Them
+Our St. Louis Workers' Compensation Lawyers Explain Your Rights to Benefits for Your Workplace Injuries in Missouri and Illinois and How We Can Help You Get Them

 If you were injured at your job in Illinois or Missouri, you may be entitled to workers’ compensation benefits.
 However, your employer's workers' comp insurance company could deny your claim or try to pay you less benefits than you deserve.
 Our experienced legal team at Bollwerk & Associates can explain your rights and fight with the insurance company so that you receive the benefits you deserve to pay for your medical bills and to replace your wages while you’re off work recovering from your injuries.